French politics has a semi-presidential system, and consists of an executive branch, a legislative branch and a judicial branch.

 Voting takes place under a constituency-based simple majority system, but in two rounds.

-If no candidate wins more than 50% in the first round, any contender with more than 12.5% of the registered vote is allowed to stay in the race for the second round, which takes place on June 17.
+If no candidate wins more than 50% in the first round, any contender with more than 12.5% of the registered vote stays in the race for the second round.
+This takes place on June 17.

-In practice, however, the leading parties usually strike deals whereby less well placed candidates agree to stand down, often in exchange for reciprocal favours in other constituencies.
-This gives rise to intense deal making between the two rounds.
+In practice, however, the leading parties usually strike deals whereby less well placed candidates agree to stand down, often in exchange for reciprocal favors in other constituencies.
+This gives rise to intense deal-making between the two rounds.

-Boundaries of the 577 constituencies, of which 22 represent overseas territories, are drawn up on the basis of national censuses, with each one supposed to contain around 100,000 voters.
-The current boundaries were set in the 1980s.
+The national census defines the boundaries of the 577 constituencies, of which 22 represent overseas territories.
+Each one contains around 100,000 voters.
+The last update to the boundaries was in the 1980s.

 The French parliament – which also includes the upper house or Senate, elected by indirect suffrage – has fewer powers than its opposite numbers in many other democracies.

 Its ability to block or amend legislation is limited by the powers of the government, which is itself often beholden to France’s powerful head of state.

 French presidents have more power than a lot of other European democracies.
 They command things like the national army, as well as driving policymaking.

 While the French parliament can force the prime minister to resign, French presidents have the power to dissolve the parliament at any time, and can circumvent the parliament to implement laws in other ways – such as by holding referendums.